 Most of the human population is lactose intolerant to some extent, as our bodies are not designed to be able to digest milk after the first 4-5 years of our life.
 Many people suffer from constant bloating due to dairy products while being unaware of the root cause of their problem.

 Many women suffer from bloating during certain stages in their menstrual cycle.
 Hormonal fluctuations during PMS can alter your metabolism and cause bloating and pain.
-Bloating and constipation are common symptoms in women who are pre-menopausal or are pregnant due to the increase in levels of progesterone.
+Bloating and constipation are common symptoms in women who are pre-menopausal or are pregnant.

-Sugar free foods usually contain an alternative sweetener, which are not very easily digested by our bodies.
-They sit in our gut, undigested and become a food for the microbes which can result in excess production of gas and cause flatulence and bloating.
+Sugar-free foods usually contain an alternative sweetener, which is not very easily digested by our bodies.
+They sit in our gut, undigested and become a food for the microbes which can result in excess production of gas and cause flatulence and bloat.

 Eating too fast can cause you to ingest a lot of air along with the food.
 This air gets trapped in your stomach and gut and can make you feel puffy and bloated.
 Eat slowly and chew your food well to avoid bloating.